On the electrodynamics of moving particles in a quasi flat spacetime with Lorentz violation and its cosmological implications: Electromagnetic Nature of the Photon and Electron (or Positron)

 In short, we intend to extend the idea of de-Broglie reciprocity to be applied specifically to electromagnetic fields, and to expand our notion of {\it wave-field-matter} so that, whereas the well-known vectorial (classical) fields represent waves, we introduce the heuristic concept of scalar (quantum) fields that provides the corpuscular aspect for matter.
 Thus, the electromagnetic field itself should also have an aspect of duality, namely the {\it corpuscular-wave field}.

-Now consider the well-known phenomenon of pair formation from $\gamma$-decay, i.e., $\gamma\rightarrow e^{-}+e^{+}$, where the conservation of energy-momentum must be obeyed.
-Now, for our purpose, let us write only the balanced energy equation related to the conservation of energy, namely:
+Now consider the phenomenon of pair formation in the presence of a nucleus, i.e., $\gamma\rightarrow e^{-}+e^{+}$.
+Here, for our purpose, let us just take into account the conservation of energy for $\gamma$-decay, although the momentum must also be conserved.
+So we write the following balanced energy equation: